AntonC9018/Dungeon-Hopper/world/README.md

 1. `Acting.didAction` is set `true` once the action has been completely executed.
 The `game loop`, naturally, ignores them, so that the action is not repeated for many times over (remember, the `Acting` entities may make others act).
 2. `Acting.doingAction` is set `true` once the `Acting.executeAction()` has been called, and `false` once exited.

 Now we'll examine **the final event** structure once it comes out of `Acting.executeAction()` (assume `GeneralAlgo`).
 It does not 'come out' as such, the function always returns nothing.
 The final event is saved as `Acting.enclosingEvent`.
+The standart fields of any event, which are `event.actor`, `event.action` and `event.propagate`, exist on each of the event structures examined, so they will be consequently omitted.

 This event has a special structure, and consequently will be called `EnclosingEvent`:
-1. `EnclosingEvent.actor` - who does the action (this field is on each event as well).
-2. `EnclosingEvent.action` - the action selected by the actor (this field is on each event as well).
-3. `EnclosingEvent.propagate` - (boolean) really is of no practical value after the action.
-It is used to keep track of handlers while executing it (this field is on each event as well).
-4. `EnclosingEvent.checkSuccess` - (boolean) same as 3, except not inherited.
+1. `EnclosingEvent.checkSuccess` - (boolean) same as 3, except not inherited.
-5. `EnclosingEvent.success` - (boolean) comes paired with the next field.
+2. `EnclosingEvent.success` - (boolean) comes paired with the next field.
-6. `EnclosingEvent.algoEvent` - The one event that actually occured, with the action and the direction, i.e.:
+3. `EnclosingEvent.algoEvent` - The one event that actually occured, with the action and the direction, i.e.:
-    1. Inherited `EnclosingEvent.algoEvent.actor` and `EnclosingEvent.algoEvent.action` and `EnclosingEvent.propagate`
-    2. `EnclosingEvent.algoEvent.success`
+    1. `EnclosingEvent.algoEvent.success`
-    3. A nested `resultEvent` with a wild diversity of more fields depending on the action type.
+    2. A nested `resultEvent` with a wild diversity of more fields depending on the action type.
 E.g. for an `AttackAction`, these would be:
-        1. `algoEvent.resultEvent.actor`
-        1. `algoEvent.resultEvent.action`
-        1. `algoEvent.resultEvent.propagate`
-        1. `algoEvent.resultEvent.attack`
+        1. `algoEvent.resultEvent.attack` - the attack object applied
-        2. `algoEvent.resultEvent.push`
+        2. `algoEvent.resultEvent.push` - the push object applied
-        3. `algoEvent.resultEvent.status` (none of these have been implemented yet)
+        3. `algoEvent.resultEvent.status` - the status object applied
         4. `algoEvent.resultEvent.targets` - a list of the `Target` objects, containing the reals actually hit.
 This list is formed by the weapon's spec or by taking the cell the actor is facing and getting the real out of it.
         5. `algoEvent.resultEvent.attackEvents` - list of events generated as a result of reals being attacked
-        5. `algoEvent.resultEvent.pushEvents` - similarly, pushed
+        6. `algoEvent.resultEvent.pushEvents` - similarly, pushed
-        5. `algoEvent.resultEvent.statusEvents` - similarly, statused
+        7. `algoEvent.resultEvent.statusEvents` - similarly, statused

 You can find the one direction that suceeded (`GeneralAlgo`) in `EnclosingEvent.action.direction`.